NIAEFEUP/chatbot-sigarra/README.md

 # chatbot-sigarra

-chatbot-sigarra is an open-source chatbot created to help students get information from [FEUP](https://www.fe.up.pt/) web infrastructure SIGARRA in a more easy and immediate way.
+**chatbot-sigarra** is an open-source chatbot created to help students get information from [FEUP](https://www.fe.up.pt/) web infrastructure SIGARRA in a more easy and immediate way.
 It is powered by the [Botpress](https://www.google.com) framework and by the Messenger Platform.
 Written in JavaScript.
-Made with ❤️ by NIAEFEUP.

 _______________________________________________________________________________________